-Kasich avoids Trump talk, reminisces about his Michigan primary campaign
+Kasich avoids Trump talk, reminisces on Mich. campaign

 Cuyahoga Falls, Ohio — Ohio Gov. John Kasich reminisced about campaigning for president in Michigan during a speech Tuesday morning to the Michigan delegation attending the Republican National Convention, but he did not endorse presidential nominee Donald Trump.